aosabook/500lines/pedometer/chapter.md

 ### Step 2: dot_product_parsed_data

-Taking the dot product in our Parser class is a matter of using the data in our standard format, @parsed_data, and applying the fot product formulat to it.
+Taking the dot product in our Processor class is a matter of using the data in our standard format, @parsed_data, and applying the fot product formulat to it.
 We add a @dot_product_data instance variable, and a method, dot_product_parsed_data, to set that variable.
 The dot_product_parsed_data method is called immeditely after parse_raw_data in the initializer, and iterates through our @parsed_data hash, calculates the dot product with map, and sets the result to @dot_product_data.

 ### Step 3: filter_dot_product_data